by Tomasz Fiedoruk AI-assisted content, reviewed by the author

 The Fastest Way to Learn

-Check the SunGeo Dashboard daily and compare what you see on the spectrogram with our AI-generated status and score.
+Check the SunGeo dashboard daily and compare what you see on the spectrogram with our AI-generated status and score.
 After a week or two, you'll start recognizing patterns without needing to think about it.
 After a month, you'll glance at a spectrogram and know the status before reading the text.

 Want to see what's happening right now?